 The manhole cover can only be thrown once.
 UPDATE Below!

 If monster is knocked down, a roll of doubles of the monster’s die stands the monster back up but doesn’t turn the monster die down.
 Another roll of the monster die’s double continues the countdown.

 The monster keeps rolling down as in normal play.

 No banking of rolled 7s—you can’t roll and hold a 7.

 Both of you keep rolling if the FoS is reopened.

-Once lid is reclosed, it’s only a matter of time before monster eats any outsiders so Game Over.
+Once lid’s closed again, it’s only a matter of time before monster eats any outsiders, so Game Over.

-Update: After reading the discussions on BoardGameGeek and doing some deep soul searching (okay . . . not that deep), I decided there was no reason to limit the use of the manhole cover to once.
-It was initially that way to make the expansion extra special, but if this game mimics real life, you could use it as many times as you like - simply reclaim it with a 7 and rethrow with another 7.
-While throwing the manhole cover multiple times might extend the game, the monster will eventually end it (and you, if you're not careful).
-So feel free to call that rule anyway you like - it's your game. =)
+Update: After discussions on BoardGameGeek, there’s no reason to limit the use of the manhole cover.
+If this game mimics real life, you could use it as many times as you like—simply reclaim it with 7 and rethrow with another 7.
+While throwing the manhole cover many times extends the game, the monster will eventually end it.
+Feel free to call this rule anyway you like—it’s your game. =)

 Mint Tin Mini Apocalypse with Manhole Expansion contains: